GoogleChrome/web.dev/src/site/content/en/blog/backdrop-filter/index.md

 In order for the filter to apply any augmentations, some portion of the overlaying element needs to be transparent.
 Alternatively, consider that opaque elements will not produce a backdrop-filter effect while fully transparent elements produce a full filtered backdrop.

-Backdrop-filter shares attributes with CSS filters in that they create a new [stacking context](https://www.w3.org/TR/CSS21/zindex.html) and/or [containing blocks](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block) when the property is used properly, aka it's not 'none'.
-Note, only elements with absolute and fixed position decendants will get a containing block.
+Backdrop-filter shares attributes with CSS filters in that they create a new [stacking context](https://www.w3.org/TR/CSS21/zindex.html) and/or [containing blocks](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block) when the property is used properly, in other words it's not 'none'.
+Note, only elements with absolute and fixed position descendants will get a containing block.

 ### Summary
 1. Overlaying element OR it's background must be at least partially transparent